Swissleaks leaker skips Swiss trial

 Falciani, had told media several weeks ago he would not travel to attend the hearings in Switzerland, where he could risk arrest, questioning whether the Swiss trial would be fair.

-The Bellizona court also highlighted its previous offer of a safe passage, adding it hoped he would change his mind and attend the proceedings next month.
+The Bellizona court pointed out Monday that it had previously offered Falciani safe-passage to Switzerland, adding it hoped he would change his mind and attend the proceedings.

 As a French national living in France, he cannot be extradited to Switzerland.